 The first public release of SkookumLogger happened in early 2009.
 Since then, Jonathan, GØDVJ, Katsuhiro (Don), JH5GHM, and Dave, WD7K, have become important contributors to the project.
 Bob, WA1Z, and Bud, W2RU, have also provide invaluable assistance, reporting misfeatures with essential steps-to-reproduce.
-If you are a programmer proficient in Objective-C, you understand the Cocoa frameworks, and you would like to join the team, contact me.
-In any case, the Xcode project is available to anyone; you will need to be skilled with Objective-C and Cocoa.
+If you would like to help, contact me.
+The current Xcode project is available to anyone; you will need to be skilled with Objective-C and Cocoa.

 SkookumLogger is signed with my Apple developer certificate and Sparkle is used for secure updates.
 It is sandboxed, notarized, and self-contained except that you will need to install drivers for your serial hardware if it uses a type of USB-serial adapter other than FTDI.

 The log table columns can be resized, reordered, and hidden/shown.
 The table can be sorted on any column.
 You can filter the log table on the Band, Call, Mode, Notes, Received, and Sent columns using the search field in the status area.